JiamingHu121/JiamingHu121.github.io/content/authors/cxx/_index.md

 ---
 # Display name
-title: Yubo Yuan 袁誉博
+title: Xiaoxiao Chen 陈潇潇

 # Full Name (for SEO)
-first_name: Yubo
+first_name: Xiaoxiao
-last_name: Yuan
+last_name: Chen

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: PhD student